 Succeeding in the gig economy depends a lot on the owners’ understanding of the current market situation and the major pain points of the freelance community.
 Following are a few crucial ways businesses can look to satiate the demands of the growing gig economy.

 One of the best ways to grow your business in the gig economy is to embrace the concept of continuous improvement.
 It immediately adds diversity and opens up the market.
 But true innovation isn’t without challenges.
 You’d have to make plans to counter the difficulties of dealing with global partners and implement a strong operational process that simplifies onboarding, communication, payments, and more.

-Consider the timeline (shown below) of Fiverr, an online marketplace for on-demand freelance services and observe how they improved their value proposition over the years.
+Consider the timeline (shown below) of Fiverr, an online marketplace for on-demand freelance services, and observe how it improved its value proposition over the years.